Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching

-He was with a girl of red hair wearing a shady green sweater covered in dirt and muck was accompanying him, as well as an old-ish man holding an ax on his right arm ready to swing against their other "companions" wearing a torn out cap that has indecipherable words.
+A girl of red hair wearing a shady green sweater covered in dirt and muck was accompanying him, as well as an old-ish man holding an ax wearing a torn out cap that has indecipherable words.

 "Any signs of them?"
-The girl asked as they continued trekking softly through bushes and tall silhouettes of trees.
-They stumbled upon a dead deer with its stomach open, carnage by the current alpha predators of the world — the same creatures these people are trying to avoid.
+The girl asked as they continued trekking softly through noisy bushes and tall silhouettes of trees.
+They stumbled upon a carcass of an adult deer with its stomach open, carnage by the current alpha predators of the world — the same creatures these people are trying to avoid.

-"They're close, this one's here fresh.
+"They're close; this one's here fresh.
 Keep your eyes peeled."
-He looked at the girl and she slowly pulled out a handgun.
-She opened its magazine and checked out its inside.
+He looked at the girl and she slowly pulled out a caliber handgun.

 "I still have six bullets left."